 Consulting An Edisto Workers’ Compensation Lawyer

-Whether or not you have already applied for workers’ comp, let the law firm of Howell & Christmas help you with the process.
+Whether or not you have already applied for workers’ comp, let Christmas Injury Lawyers help you with the process.
 If you have suffered a work-related injury, you have 90 days to report the injury to your employer, and you have up to two years to file a claim.

 Our Edisto workers’ compensation lawyers can handle your claim at any stage of the process.
 Contact us today to schedule an appointment.
 Your initial legal consultation is free and confidential.